ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

+# The Social Network Analysis of US Academic Anthropology 2022
 ## The Social Network Graph
 ## The Global Map of QS Anthoropology Rank
 ## The Corralation Analysis with QS Anthoropology Rank